campsoftware/Xanadu/README.md

 **Change Log**

+2025-12-28-17-16-30
+- Added xanConsole_GoApp and xanDesktop_GoApp.
+- Added watch.php for the xanConsole and xanDesktop Watch Folder apps.
+- Added XanLabs contactCard-SQLitePostal.php to Query https://xanweb.app/xanAddresses.php.
+- Updated init.php flow and added PATH_ROOT_WATCH and URL_ROOT_WATCH.
+- Updated recsPDO.php to use its own property vs a global.
+- Updated function pathCreateRecursive to use PERMISSIONS_ constants and to apply chown and chgrp.

 2025-12-14-19-23-22
 - Updated xan.php Schema Update to create indexes for Columns beginning with UUID.
 Automatically changes to varchar(50) if not already varchar.
 - Added recs.php comment: TODO Add if it makes sense: PDO::ATTR_PERSISTENT => true